-- Support local small business opportunities in the growing green business sector - Seek to experid local employment and training opportunities as a means of reducing levels of commuting and to encourage young people to stay in the local area. - Support local service businesses in the vibrant tourism/entertainment/dining sector - Promote better IT and Broadband services in the Valley for home workers - Encourage setting up business hubs for local working, with start-up offices, workshops and studios with hot-desking and commercial services facilities
+- Support local small business opportunities in the growing green business sector - Seek to expand local amployment and training appartunities as a means of reducing levels of commuting and to encourage young people to stay in the local area. - Support local service businesses in the vibrant tourism/entortainment/dining sector - Promote heiler IT and Brandband services in the Valley by home workers - Encourage setting up business hubs for local working, with start up offices, workshops and audios with hot-draking, and commercial services for this.

-- Support the establishment of community-led businesses, such as co-operatives, community benefit sociaties etc, which are supported by their local community and providing local services. - Support local fostivals and other lifestyle events which stimulate tourism and the local economy, as well as contributing to the character and well-being of the Valley.
+Support the establishment of community-led leasingcos, such as co-operatives, community benefit societies etc., which are supported by their local community and providing local arrivees.

-7 WASTE & RESOURCES
+WASTE & RESOURCES